grants to individuals

 RPLC also supports schools and organisations with non-statutory educational initiatives and programmes that promote learning opportunities for children and adults in our benefit area, as follows:

-- to improve language, literacy, numeracy and IT, and integration in society
+- to improve language, literacy, numeracy and IT skills, and to integrate in society

 - to support individuals to achieve their education and work potential